AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/wf-mobile-virtual-assistant.md

 ## Pin commands

 Use the pin feature to access saved virtual assistant commands as well as pins from your web browser.
-Once you pin a command, you can access it any time from the Pin area.
+Once you pin a command, you can access it any time from the [!UICONTROL Pin] area.

-### Virtual assistant (VA) {#virtual-assistant-va}
+### Virtual assistant (VA)

-The VA section of the Pin page lets you save voice commands to access at a later time.
+The VA section of the [!UICONTROL Pin] page lets you save voice commands to access at a later time.

 To pin a command:

-1. State your command, then tap the **Pin** icon on the Results page.
+1. State your command, then tap the **[!UICONTROL Pin]** icon on the Results page.

 ![Pin and save query](assets/pin-and-save-query-adobe-350x285.png)

-### Web browser {#web-browser}
+### Web browser

-The Web section of the Pin page lets you access objects you've pinned in your web browser.
+The [!UICONTROL Web] section of the [!UICONTROL Pin] page lets you access objects you've pinned in your web browser.
 If the pinned object is supported in the mobile app, it opens there first.
 If it is not supported, it launches a web browser.